Joe Brown (judge)

-James Blakeney Brown Jr. (born July 5, 1947), known as Judge Joe Brown, is a former American lawyer and television personality.
+Joseph Blakeney Brown Jr. (born July 5, 1947), known professionally as Judge Joe Brown, is an American former lawyer and television personality.
 He is a former Shelby County, Tennessee Criminal Court judge and a former arbiter of the arbitration-based reality court show Judge Joe Brown.

 Early life and education

 Raised in the Crenshaw District of Los Angeles, Brown graduated as valedictorian from Dorsey High School.
 He earned a bachelor's degree in political science from the University of California, Los Angeles and a Juris Doctor from UCLA School of Law.
 While attending law school, Brown worked as a substitute teacher.
 He is a member of Alpha Phi Alpha fraternity.

+Brown comes from a family of pioneers and activists.
+His grandfather on his father's side worked in Jackson, Tennessee with Alex Haley's grandfather as physician partners.
+His great-grandfather brought the Church of God in Christ (COGIC) to Kansas City in 1896.
+His grandmother on his mother's side was Choctaw and donated land to the historically black Lane College in Jackson, where his ancestors served as faculty and librarians.

+His family history is marked by acts of defiance against racism and injustice.
+His grandfather and uncle murdered two deputy sheriffs for supposedly participating in the lynching of another uncle.
+His great-grandfather on his mother's side was a Yoruba chief who was kidnapped and brought to America illegally after the slave trade ended.

 Brown has spoken about how his upbringing shaped his philosophy.
 I grew up in one of the toughest neighborhoods in South Central Los Angeles.
 If you saw the movie Boyz n the Hood, that was the way I grew up.
 I watched my parents tough it out on a daily basis, and I saw that what really kept them going was making a difference to others.